-The Treatment System for dewatering the ash ponds will consist of a physical-chemical treatment plant.
+The Treatment System for dewatering the CCR units will consist of a physical-chemical treatment plant.
 This physical-chemical treatment plant will include sodium hypochlorite addition, an equalization tank, pH adjustment, solids separation by flocculation/clarification, treated water monitoring, and bag filtration.
 Sludge and solids from the clarifier will be pumped to the solids handling tank.
-The sludge may then be returned to the ash pond system or dewatered and disposed of at an approved offsite landfill.
+The sludge may then be returned to the CCR unit or dewatered and disposed of at an approved landfill.
 The Treatment System will operate on an as needed basis up to 24 hours per day.
-Under initial operation, the Treatment System will be capable of handling up to 500 gallons per minute (gpm); however, the Treatment System may be upgraded to treat a maximum of 1,000 gpm.
+The Treatment System will be capable of handling up to 2,500 gallons per minute (gpm).
 In accordance with the NPDES permit, GPC will provide the EPD with advanced notice of any treatment system upgrades.
 A process schematic is depicted in Figure 1.